Reproducibility: The Hidden Multiplier for Machine-Learning Success

 trends predict that reproducibility will become an pivotal part of any machine learning initiative.
 As predictive analytics spread through sectors like healthcare and finance, the ability to copy model performance becomes a ahead-of-the-crowd advantage.
 Data science thought leader Helena Ruiz of MIT asserts that

 “Regulatory adherence and model auditability are no longer optional—they are necessary.
-Embedding reproducibility into the core of every data initiative is a sine-qua-non for sustaining business development and trust.”
+Embedding reproducibility into the core of every data initiative is a must-have for sustaining innovation and trust.”

 — mentioned our systems analyst once